Description

 Width/diameter: 110mm

-Condition: Very good / exceptional
+Condition: Very good / exceptional / fine

 Shipping and shipping costs: The listed price does not include shipping costs.
-Please contact us for shipping costs to your location.
+Please contact me for shipping costs to your location.
 To ensure the item arrives safe and sound, we only use reputable couriers with tracking, insurance, and signature required.

 Ask the Dealer